fluxcd/flux2/rfcs/0000-trust-store-for-tls-and-ssh/README.md

 Known hosts configured this way will be aggregated with the ones defined at both system and controller levels.

+#### Pre-populated trust store

+Flux container images would be pre-populated with [/etc/ssh/ssh_known_hosts] from the main Git SaaS providers.
+As a result, users will only need to update their SSH Trust Store for custom or less well known servers.

 #### TLS

 In TLS, the remote server identity is based on [public key infrastructure] and the